2020 Danish mink cull: Frederiksen II Cabinet

-The negotiations on a new government were formally initiated on 4 November at the Prime Minister's official residence Marienborg.
+The negotiations on a new government were formally initiated on 4 November at the prime ministerial residence Marienborg.
 On 7 December the negotiations beat the record for the longest government negotiations in Danish history.
 In the finishing stages of the negotiations Venstre leader Jakob Ellemann-Jensen and Lars Løkke Rasmussen announced on 11 December that they both would no longer support a lawyer's assessment of the 2020 Danish mink cull.
 On 13 December it was announced that the three parties Socialdemokratiet, Moderaterne, and Venstre had reached an agreement and Frederiksen's second government would be inaugurated on 15 December.
 On 15 December Ellemann-Jensen received the title of Minister of Defence and Deputy Prime Minister with Løkke becoming Minister of Foreign Affairs.
+Political Altinget editor of Esben Schjørring described Ellemann's credibility loss in the mink case as a major contributing cause for his later departure from politics in October 2023.

 A poll by Danish analysis institute Megafon showed on 24 December that 65% of Venstre voters entirely or predominantly disagreeing with the decision not to have a lawyer's assessment with the number only being 47% for voters of Moderaterne and 5% for social democratic voters.

-In accordance with the Ministerial Liability Act (ministeransvarlighedsloven), ministers' criminal liability expires after five years, meaning the case will be out of date from November 2025.
+In accordance with the Ministerial Liability Act, ministers' criminal liability expires after five years, meaning the case will be out of date from November 2025.

 After the ban expired on 1 January 2023, the first mink entered Denmark again on 14 January as import from Norway to a mink breeder on Thyholm who was among the 13 mink breeders in total to have applied to restart the breeding.

+On 20 June, Venstre minister Troels Lund Poulsen stated that after a long investigation, neither the Defence Intelligence Service nor the Centre for Cyber Security had been able to revive Frederiksen's deleted text messages.